Equipment and setup

 Video

-The only method I have ever used for video capturing that I can recommend is OBS.
-I have used a wide range of settings in the past but for now I am happy with streaming at 720p 60fps with a target bitrate of 5Mbps.
+The only method I have ever used for speedrun video capturing that I can recommend is OBS Studio.
+I have used a wide range of settings in the past but for now I am happy with streaming at 720p 60fps with a target bitrate of 6Mbps (sometimes I use other aspect ratios, including 2:1 for GBA, 3:2, and 4:3 for VB and vertical DS, all with a vertical dimension at or close to 720 pixels).
 I have also used the streamlabs app for Android, and it does work, but it is very clunky and very focused on monetization.

 Below is a list of addons I have used with OBS: